MicrosoftDocs/EMDocs/EMDocs/Solutions/detect-attacks-before-damage.md

 To detect threats for cloud apps, this scenario uses [Cloud App Security](https://docs.microsoft.com/en-us/cloud-app-security/what-is-cloud-app-security).
 Make sure to follow the [general setup instructions](https://docs.microsoft.com/en-us/cloud-app-security/general-setup) to setup Cloud App Security and use [cloud discovery](https://docs.microsoft.com/en-us/cloud-app-security/set-up-cloud-discovery) option to analyze your traffic logs against Cloud App Security's cloud app catalog.
 Follow step 2 to use Cloud App Security to detect threats and compliance violations.

+## How to implement this solution
+Follow these steps to implement [Advanced Threats Analytics](https://docs.microsoft.com/en-us/advanced-threat-analytics/) and [Cloud App Security](https://docs.microsoft.com/en-us/cloud-app-security/what-is-cloud-app-security):

+- Step 1: Use Advanced Threat Analytics (ATA) to detect suspicious activity on-premises
+- Step 2: Use Cloud App Security to detect threats and compliance violations for cloud apps

-## Step 1: Using ATA to detect suspicious activity
+### Step 1: Using ATA to detect suspicious activity
 The constant reporting of traditional security tools and sifting through them to locate the important and relevant alerts can get overwhelming.
 Instead, ATA provides an easy-to-consume, simple-to-drill-down, social media feed-like report helping IT to focus on what is important fast.
 Presenting this quantity of data as a timeline gives you the power of perspective, and insight into who’s accessing what, when they’re accessing it, and how they’re accessing the data.

 When you open the [attack timeline](https://docs.microsoft.com/en-us/advanced-threat-analytics/deploy-use/working-with-suspicious-activities) in ATA, you see a comprehensive report with suspicious activities showing the [entities](https://docs.microsoft.com/en-us/advanced-threat-analytics/plan-design/ata-architecture) that were involved in this activity and what the recommendations are: